AFTER THE HUGE SUCCESS OF OUR 10th KICKSTARTER, THE REVOLUTIONARY nöni COOKWARE RANGE HAS EXPANDED.

 Like their seamless iron skillet siblings, Solidteknics is offering a multi-century warranty.
 Mark says, "We know that sounds crazy at first, until people realise how tough this material is, and that it is made from one seamless piece.
 It won't crack like cast iron, there's no synthetic coatings, and there's no joins or seams to fail.
 Any engineer would look at these pans and say, 'Yep, definitely more than a century of life in those!'

 "We want customers to buy our pans only once, and hand them down for multiple generations.
 That's why we engrave the date of manufacture on every pan.
 We want Solidteknics cookware to become treasured family heirlooms, with future generations marvelling at their durability, and thinking about all the shared food love through the centuries.
-Parents and grandparents are already talking like this, and that's what makes us most proud!"
+Parents and grandparents are already talking like this about our wrought iron pans, and that's what has made us most proud of all."

 Funded by the crowd

 You may have noticed that no lid is shown in the teaser graphics here, and that is another closely-guarded secret, for now.
 Mark said, "Because we're making lids in Australia, they will never be as cheap as the imports.
 So that motivated us to come up with a lid that serves more than one function.
 It's probably also a world first, we believe.
 It's very cool, so we'll try to keep the lid on that news for launch day!"

 Australian-made.
 World-first seamless 1-piece.
 Healthy.
 Sustainable.
 Indestructible.
 Multi-century warranty.
 Multi-generation heirloom.
 Multi-function.....what's not to love about Solidteknics' dream for a whole new cookware category?